01Ruwantha/bankProjet/README.md

 - *Polymorphism*: Method overloading and overriding.
 - *Encapsulation*: Private attributes with controlled access.

-## Project Modifications
-- Removed TransferService and PaymentService classes.
-- Updated from 7 classes to 10 classes.
-- Transitioned from CLI to GUI interface.

 ## Challenges Faced and Solutions
 *Challenges:*
 - Developing GUI interfaces.